Select Page

 Important Message from ASFCA

-The doctors of ASFCA want to stress that each patient should be assessed individually by a Chiropractor who has taken advanced training in areas such as Certified Chiropractic Sports Physician® or taking courses in ART, IASTIM or Graston.
+The doctors of ASFCA want to stress that each patient should be assessed individually by a Chiropractor who has taken advanced training in areas such as Certified Chiropractic Sports Physician® or taking courses in ART, or IASTIM.
 Certified doctors will have these letters at the end of their name:

 Dr. Bradley Woodle: DC, CCSP, FASA, CSCS